docketanalyzer/docketanalyzer/docs/utils/pacer.md

-# Download PACER Data
+# PACER Utilities

-The `PACER` class provides a simplified interface for downloading dockets and documents from PACER with [juriscraper](https://github.com/freelawproject/juriscraper).
+The `Pacer` class provides a standalone utility for downloading dockets and documents from PACER with [juriscraper](https://github.com/freelawproject/juriscraper).

-You can set your PACER credentials by running:
+To use it, set your PACER credentials by running:
 ```bash
 da configure pacer
 ```